EdwardRutz/show-tickets/docs/python-basics-notes.md

 ### Try-Except-Else Block

+- A common problem that occurs when programs receive input from a user is a coercion error.
+- The user provides data that is unable to be coerced.
 - Put any code that might be problematic in a "try" block
 - Add a try statement, `try: `